crschnick/remix/README.md

 With records however, there is no possibility to override the component getters.
 Therefore, with standard records, it is impossible to solve this problem.

+Therefore, records in their basic form, are severely limited in their capabilities and applications, because they cannot be made completely immutable to the outside when one component is mutable.
-The goal of remix is to provide tools to selectively override standard record behaviour for specific record components when needed.
+The goal of remix is to provide tools to selectively override this standard record behaviour for specific record components when needed.

-#### Wrapped components
+#### Using wrapped components

 If we want to achieve complete immutability from the outside, we can use wrapped components provided by Remix.
 This is done by wrapping the needed record components and creating a Remix object,